 This course forms part of a pathway to accreditation as an Industrial Energy Systems Optimisation Energy Master (ISEO).

 NB: The IESO Accreditation Assessment is $750+GST per person per attempt.

 When should you register?

-To confirm delivery of this training course we require a minimum of 6 registered attendees.
+To confirm delivery of this training course we require a minimum of 6 registered attendees (maximum of 15 attendees per course).
 Please complete your online registration as soon as possible so we can secure the training delivery date.